 Notice how the x-component of the gradient is the partial derivative with respect to x (similar for y and z).
 For a one variable function, there is no y-component at all, so the gradient reduces to the derivative.

 If we want to find the direction to move to increase our function the fastest, we plug in our current coordinates (such as 3,4,5) into the equation and get:

 So, this new vector (1, 8, 75) would be the direction we’d move in to increase the value of our function.
 In this case, our x-component doesn’t add much to the value of the function: the partial derivative is always 1.

 Obvious applications of the gradient are finding the max/min of multivariable functions.
 Another less obvious but related application is finding the maximum of a constrained function: a function whose x and y values have to lie in a certain domain, i.e. find the maximum of all points constrained to lie along a circle.
 Solving this calls for my boy Lagrange, but all in due time, all in due time: enjoy the gradient for now.

 The key insight is to recognize the gradient as the generalization of the derivative.
-The gradient points to the maximum of the function; follow the gradient, and you will reach the local maximum.
+The gradient points to the direction of greatest increase; keeping following the gradient, and you will reach the local maximum.